teay-nguyen/TEMPEST_001/README.md

 ## Testing

+There is no viable and elaborate way to test the engine
 Test FEN strings are stored in the tests folder in a seperate files named differently according to the purpose of the positions
-You can copy one of the FEN strings into the tempest file for it to parse the string, the doing what you want since the fen string is loaded
+You can copy one of the FEN strings into the UCI for it to parse the string, the doing what you want since the fen string is loaded

 ## Contributing